 Gas, coal or electric?
 In this regard, experts usually agree with their response.
 Although it is true, today we can find a great variety of grills and different barbecues in the market, and everything will depend on the budget and the space we have at home.
 Now, if you are lucky enough to have an edible garden or terrace, we advise you to to cook with coals, but only if you are going to give it a lot of use and if you usually have many guests at the table.

-If your house is small or you only have a small balcony or terrace, you may be interested in an electric or gas barbecue, which allows you to control the temperature more efficiently.
+If your house is small or you only have a small balcony or terrace, you might be interested in an electric or gas barbecue, which allows you to control the temperature more efficiently.
 Among the electric, many portable models adapt to the desktop, you have the possibility to use it indoors.

-We recommend charcoal grills both for the taste and the smell that it gives to the meat.
+Some experts recommend charcoal grills both for the taste and the smell that it gives to the meat.
 Along the same lines, the grill, the fire, and the smoke are always better with a charcoal grill.
 Experts recommend using coal, but if possible firewood and if it comes from fruit trees (oak, olive, orange), is a guarantor of a good barbecue.

 Season the meat in advance